ITger/Wine_reviews/README.md

 how to use composite predicates on java stream.

-The dataset was taken from https://www.kaggle.com/zynicide/wine-reviews#winemag-data-130k-v2.json
+The dataset was taken from https://www.kaggle.com/zynicide/wine-reviews#winemag-data-130k-v2.json To use this sample project you must download the winemag-data-130k-v2.json to the src/main/resources/ folder!

 This sample is running on Google cloud: